Family Child Care Homes: Large and Small

-This type of child care is offered by providers who travel to a family’s home to care for the children who live there.
-Nannies tend to care for children on an ongoing basis, working multiple days a week, and stays with the child from infancy until their transition into kindergarten.
+This type of child care is offered by providers who care for the children in the family’s home.
+Nannies tend to care for very young children, working multiple days a week, and ongoing until the transition into kindergarten.
 In some instances, a nanny may live in a family’s home for room and board plus a salary.
-Babysitters typically provide care as needed.

 In-home caregivers are not regulated or licensed by the state.
 Parents are encouraged to check for background screenings by calling TrustLine at 800-822-8490 or going to www.trustline.org.

 These child care arrangements are set up by two or more families who jointly hire a caregiver to work in their homes.
 This tends to be less expensive than a single family hiring an in-home caregiver.
 Shares are not regulated or licensed by the state.
 Families are urged to follow the guidelines for hiring a nanny or babysitter.